 Example 4: A life and health insurance agent retained unlicensed personnel to sell Medicare products to senior citizens.
 The agent hired his son and several other unlicensed individuals with no type of insurance license and no knowledge or understanding of the insurance products they were selling.
 Because of the lack of credentials, training and expertise of the individuals selling the policies, consumers were seriously disadvantaged.
 The agent was fined and subjected to one year of probation.

 Example 5: An insurance agency accepted premiums in full for homeowners insurance policies that were deposited into the agency’s operating account.
 The funds were subsequently transferred into a personal bank account that belonged to an officer of the company.
 E-payments were then made to the insurance company from the personal bank account.
 Multiple agency files were audited based on allegations the company was diverting funds belonging to the insurance company.
 All of the parties involved were fined, and a one year suspension was imposed on each of them.
 The agent also was required to make restitution to the victims.

 These are just a few of the dishonest and fraudulent practices policyholders need to recognize.
-An insured should always confirm with the state that his or her agent is validly licensed, and the insurance company that issued your certificate of insurance is valid.
-Policyholders also need to contact the insurance company periodically to make sure premium payments are being properly credited if the payments are being made to an insurance agency instead of the insurance company.
-My law firm represents policyholders in claims disputes in Miami and throughout Florida.
-The Law Firm of J.P.
-Gonzalez-Sirgo, P.A. offers free consultations and case evaluations.
-No Recovery, No Lawyer Fees.
-Call 305-461-1095 or Toll Free 1-866-71-CLAIM.
+An insured should always confirm with the state that his or her agent is validly licensed.
+Policyholders also need to contact the insurance company directly to make sure premium payments are being properly credited if the payments are being made to an insurance agency instead of the insurance company.